Teaching English in France

 France is a popular destination for those wishing to live and work abroad.
 With exquisite wines and vineyards, over 400 official cheeses, beautiful architecture and stunning nature, France has everything.

-French culture has a delightful balance between work and free time.
-The leisurely hours are as precious as those spent at work.
-This healthy love for life among the French means that there is time to travel, to while away time at a cafe drinking espresso, or to spend long hours conversing over a delicious meal.
+The healthy love for life among the French means that there is time to travel, to while away time at a cafe drinking espresso, or to spend long hours conversing over a delicious meal.
 The people are intellectually engaged and philosophical, regardless of the job that they do.
-You will have deep and meaningful discussions.
-Foreigners who try to converse in English, without even trying to use French, will be met with stony silence.
-Even if, your French is bad, the French will become willing to help you in English, if you make the first move in French.
+If you spend time with French people you will be sure to have deep and meaningful discussions.

 Typical Contract Length

 Average Monthly Cost of Living in Local Currency